javanile/granular/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 WordPress extension framework based on object-oriented paradigm.
-Usign Granular you can write PSR compliant code increasing the general code quality performing a better project organization.
-Organize your code in feature or group wordpres actions and filters in the same scope.
+Using Granular you can write PSR compliant code increasing the general code quality performing a better project organization.
+Organize your code in feature or group WordPress actions and filters in the same scope.

 ```php
 namespace Acme\Plugin;